 Mathematics assessment - Each new student is required to take a Mathematics Test: Numerical and Algebra Skills.
 A student's placement in MTH 090, MTH 098, or a college level mathematics course is determined by the score achieved on this test.

-After academic assessment, each student will be scheduled for an academically advised.
+After academic assessment, it is the student's responsibility to make an appointment to meet with the assigned academic advisor.
 The student must provide his/her advisor with a written copy of the assessment scores.
 The advisor will review these scores and help the student select a plan of study and appropriate classes.